48 Free (BOM) Bill of Materials Templates (Excel – Word)

 BOM notes

-The bill of materials template should finally have a section to outline any additional notes relevant to the production of the finished product and worth noting if the same product (TV stand) was to be reproduced later.
+The template should finally have a section to outline any additional notes relevant to the production of the finished product and worth noting if the same product (TV stand) was to be reproduced later.

 Printable Bill of Materials Templates